bldl/emplace-spidermonkey/README.md

   **Note:** This is just an example of how an Ecmarkup file should be structured.
 The algorithm itself is illustrative and not a real-world example.

-* **How to translate from ECMAScript® to ecmarkup**
+* **How to format spec text using Ecmarkup**

-  Translating from ECMAScript® to Ecmarkup involves understanding the differences between what each reperesents.
+  Formatting spec text using Ecmarkup involves understanding the differences between what each reperesents.
 ECMAScript® is a scripting language specification, while Ecmarkup is a specialized markup language used to write and format **specification documents** for ECMAScript® and other web standards.

     1. **Understanding why we need Ecmarkup**